amitbabhale/Tutorial/README.md

-# comment-service
+# note-service

-This is a microservice for creating, reading, updating, and deleting comments.
+This is a microservice for creating, reading, updating, and deleting note.